 Among the most important findings in this matter is that it reduces deforestation by more than three-quarters and forest degradation by approximately two-thirds over a two-year period spanning the year the title is Granted and the following year.

 Blackman, principal investigator for Resources for the Future (Washington, USA) and the Inter-American Development Bank in the Sustainable Development and Climate Change sector, explains the methodology used: "Our statistical method was to estimate the effect of granting the formal title in the forest cover change.
 It essentially compares the change of forest cover within indigenous communities before and after the title is awarded.
 In addition, it analyzes the control of factors that affect forest cover change naturally, such as temperature, rainfall, among other factors. "

 "We protect forests because they are our life, so it is important to give us this right of legal security of the degree.
 Because we are related to the forest by our world view of the Amazonian indigenous peoples.
 Beyond a legal title, the forest is unique, not to care for birds alone, it is to take care of the lives of future generations.
 The State has a historical debt with us for many years, all its republican life, on the other hand, our life is millennial and we have lived with the forests in harmony since always.
 It is also important to recognize that the Amazon peoples demand collective titles, not individual, our territory is not squared, is everyone, "says a native.

-With the publication of this study, it is desired that the authorities take into account the indigenous peoples as protective agents of the forest.
+With the publication of this study, it is desired that the authorities take IGNORE INTO account the indigenous peoples as protective agents of the forest.
 "The effect on the environment is one of the many factors that policy-makers need to consider when making policy on titling indigenous lands.
 Our study suggests that titration reduces forest cover change.
 In other words, the degree has an environmental benefit.
-Definitely, that benefit should be taken into account, "concludes Blackman.
+Definitely, that benefit should be taken IGNORE INTO account, "concludes Blackman.